Technical PaperApril 2026

 Abstract

-We present AQAL, a computational system that predicts how neurodiverse (autistic) brains process sensory stimuli by combining a proprietary multimodal brain encoding model (177M parameters) with a statistical neurodiverse transform derived from 871 resting-state fMRI scans from a large-scale multi-site autism neuroimaging consortium.
+We present AQAL, a computational system that predicts how neurodiverse (autistic) brains process sensory stimuli by combining a proprietary multimodal brain encoding model (177M parameters) with a statistical neurodiverse transform derived from 1,545 resting-state fMRI scans across two large-scale multi-site autism neuroimaging consortia.
 AQAL maps text, audio, and video inputs onto 20,484 cortical surface vertices and generates both neurotypical and neurodiverse brain activation predictions in real time.
-Our connectivity analysis identifies 820 statistically significant inter-regional differences (p < 0.05) between ASD and typically-developing groups across 100 cortical parcels, with the limbic temporal pole, default mode network, and visual cortex showing the largest effect sizes.
+Our connectivity analysis identifies 1,002 FDR-corrected significant connections (q < 0.05) between ASD and typically-developing groups across 4,950 tested pairs, with site harmonization and age/sex covariates applied across 100 cortical parcels and 36 clinical sites, with the limbic temporal pole, default mode network, and visual cortex showing the largest effect sizes.
 We further introduce a sensory profiling module that quantifies divergence across seven canonical brain networks, enabling practical applications in accessibility auditing and personalized accommodation design.

 neurodiversityautismbrain encodingfMRIfoundation modelsensory processingcortical mapping